gbonacini/libjparse/README.md

 A C++ 11 wrapper of this library is included  (CppWrapper directory).
 To build the C++ library that include the wrapper, the following steps are required:

  cd CppWrapper
  autoreconf -ivf
  ./configure
+ make
  make install ( or sudo make install)